space

 Plant Developmental Geneticist | Father & Husband | Traveller | Gutmensch | Vegetarian | Football Fanatic (GCZ) | Loves flowers, trees, water, mountains, science, food & drinks | Strives to be open-minded, open-access, enthusiastic, fair, inclusive, transparent, collaborative, honest, generous |

-email | CV | Twitter
+email | CV | Bluesky

-Dr. Heike Lindner (Co-PI)
+Dr. Heike Lindner (Senior Research Associate)

 Heike studied Biology at Heidelberg University before joining the Grossniklaus lab (University of Zurich) as PhD student, where she discovered novel players during pollen tube reception in Arabidopsis.
 She then moved to Stanford (California, USA) to the group of Prof. José Dinneny (Carnegie Institution) as a postdoc funded by the German Research Foundation.
 Heike and her team developed a large-scale phenotyping robot (GLO-Bot) to study natural variation of root system architecture in Arabidopsis.
 Heike will help establish the lab, build the Brachypodium transformation pipeline, develop molecular tools and reagents and study grass leaf development to get a better understanding of systemic developmental pathways under different environmental conditions.